 Your choice will double and your pains be halved.

-There is a difference in the strategy of the gatherer compared to the seeker.
-The seeker would go to the flea market - or the huge flea market that is the world around us - with a set vision of what he wants to find; he may discover that thing he was after or he may create or build that which he seeks.
+The seeker - who is a hunter - would go to the flea market - or the huge flea market that is the world around us - with a set vision of what he wants to find and get; he may discover - with luck - that thing he was after or instead he may prefer to create or build that which he seeks.

 Let me observe that compared to the seeker, the gatherer will find a lot*.

-The readiness to observe, listen, read and pick from the many things found is a pull-strategy, very different from the push of the seeker.
-Besides understanding what you found, the gatherer approach requires flexibility and tolerance to the unexpected.
-While you do what you want to do, you need, additionally, lightness: to let your eye free to roam and your thoughts to happen by themselves.
+Besides understanding quickly enough that you found something and what you found, the gatherer approach requires flexibility and open tolerance to the unexpected.
+While you do busily what you are about to do, you need, additionally, lightness: to let your eye, your ear and free to roam and your thoughts to happen by themselves.

 *This not at all to claim that gathering and finding is superior to discovering or making.
 Superior is to combine the two attitudes.